Skip to main content

 Write in Plain JavaScript

-No need to learn a new scripting language or deal with proprietary syntax.
-You can write your strategies in plain JavaScript, making it easy to:
+You can write strategies in plain JavaScript, which makes it easy to:

 • Iterate Quickly: Modify and test your code rapidly to adapt to changing market conditions.